Banner_Summer_School_6.png

 Christophe Rosenberger

-Title: Foundations and Trends in Biometrics
+Title: Foundations and Trends in Biometrics - SLIDES

 Abstract:Biometrics is now a standard method of user authentication.
 In this talk, we present the main components of biometric systems and their evaluation.
 We detail all the main trends to be taken into account in the future, including their robustness against attacks, privacy considerations and their ability to treat every human equally (inclusion).